VoronDesign/Voron-Documentation/community/howto/samwiseg0/voron_rpi_bootscreen.md

 Place the image on the Pi and name it `boot-image.png`.
 The image should live in the main home directory for the `pi` user.
 The full path for the image is `/home/pi/boot-image.png` **You may use another name but you must change it in the systemd file above.**

-You can find a basic guide on how to conect to the Pi and transfer a file [here](https://howchoo.com/pi/how-to-transfer-files-to-the-raspberry-pi).
+You can find a basic guide on how to connect to the Pi and transfer a file [here](https://howchoo.com/pi/how-to-transfer-files-to-the-raspberry-pi).
 Note that when you connect to your Pi via any of these methods the default location is `/home/pi/`.
 You should be able to just drop the file into the default directory after connecting.

 Enable the service by running
 ```cmd